Goutham8449/Long-running-task/Readme.md

 Implemented using `django-background-tasks`.
 Currently using it on a single thread and processing one task at a time, but the the number of threads can be increased and the job can be done asynchronously too.

+This implementation demonstrates uploading a csv file, but it is designed in such a way that any kind of operation can be plugged into this infra.

 ## Flow:

 - Register an Operation